syncfusion-content/install-docs/Common/Essential-Studio/Installation/How-to-install-the-Trail-and-Licensed-setup-side-by-side-safely.md

 ---
 layout: post
 title: Install Trial and Licensed Setup Side by Side Safely | Common | Syncfusion
-description: how to install the trial and licensed setup side by side safely?
+description: provides information about how to install the trial and licensed setup side by side safely?
 platform: common
 control: Essential Studio
 documentation: ug